bfxdev/Arduino/VSCode/README.md

 Then:

 - Download and copy the [complete `c_cpp_properties.json` file](https://raw.githubusercontent.com/bfxdev/Arduino/master/VSCode/c_cpp_properties.json) into the `.vscode` folder of your sketch.
-- Make sure that you select the correct configuration of the file. which can be used for Windows, macOS and Linux, plus the portables versions (the Gamebuino-prepared Arduino IDE installation is a portable version):
+- Make sure that you select the correct configuration of the file, which can be used for Windows, macOS and Linux, plus the portables versions (the Gamebuino-prepared Arduino IDE installation is a portable version):
 ![select configuration](vsc-select-configuration.png)
 - If your installation is different than the default one (e.g. you changed the location of your sketchbook), you may need to adapt the related `xx_PACKAGES_PATH` and `xx_SKETCHBOOK_PATH` to other locations.
-- Set `"output":"build"` in your `arduino.json` file and create an empty `build` folder inside your sketchbook.
+- Set `"output":"build"` in your `arduino.json` file
-- Prefer putting your source files in a `src` folder inside your sketch folder to avoid conflicts during compilation.

 Finally, don't forget to leave some time to the IntelliSense engine to parse the header files (check the changing icon on the bottom-right).